hmig/hmigme/src/pages/testing.md

 layout: layouts/two-column.njk
 title: testing  - resume
 intro: Over the past year and a half, I have pivoted in my career from engineering to accessibility program management.
-I convinced my employer, Blackhawk Network, to make me their first dedicated employee working on web accessibility.
+Blackhawk Network made me their first dedicated employee working on web accessibility.
 Within the first year, I developed a comprehensive accessibility plan that is being applied globally.
 aside: >-
   ## Education